-If you are looking for immediate help with a large bid, tender or proposal, search our associate directory and pinpoint the exact skills you need to get your deal in to a winning position.
+If you are looking for immediate help with a large bid, tender or proposal, search our bid contractor directory and pinpoint the exact skills you need to get your deal in to a winning position.
 If you are currently in a bid team and looking for a new challenge, search our jobs here.

 Sourcing winners in today’s ultra-competitive bid, proposal and tender environment requires expert support.
 Our fully managed permanent recruitment service is led by an APMP Certified consultant who will guide you through the complexities and challenges of hiring the right person for your team.